Laportere History, Family Crest & Coats of Arms

-Early Origins of the laportere family
+Early Origins of the Laportere family

-family seat in d'Ysserteux, and were members of the aristocratic families of the region.
+The surname Laportere was first found in Berry, a former province until 1790 when it became a region in central France where this distinguished family held a family seat in d'Ysserteux, and were members of the aristocratic families of the region.
 In the same region of Berry they also branched to Riants.

-Early History of the laportere family
+Early History of the Laportere family

-laportere Spelling Variations
+Laportere Spelling Variations

-Spelling variations of this family name include: Laport, Laporte, De La Porte, LaPort, LaPorte, Laporter, Laportere, Laporterie, Lapotre, Port, Porte, Porter, Portere, Porterie and many more.
+Spelling variations of this family name include: Laport, Laporte, De La Porte, LaPort, LaPorte, Laporter, Laportere, Laporterie, Lapotre, Port, Porte, Porter, Portere, Porterie, Potre and many more.

-Early Notables of the laportere family (pre 1700)
+Early Notables of the Laportere family (pre 1700)

-Migration of the laportere family to the New World and Oceana
+Migration of the Laportere family

 Some of the first settlers of this family name or some of its variants were: Pierre Laporte arrived in Quebec in 1727 from Saintonge; Jean Baptiste Laporte arrived in Quebec from Guyenne in 1720; another Jean Baptiste Laporte settled in Quebec in 1738 also from Guyenne.